bernemax/ARO_Dunkelflaute_Europe/README.md

-# Effects of climate induced uncertainties on the future Eruopean electricity system
+# Effects of climate induced uncertainties on the future European electricity system

 * The composition of the future EU elecricity energy system will change significantly in the next decades.
 * The stochastic nature of weather based energy sources will play a major role in a future renewable energy supply.